 Cave in the Snow by Vicki Mackenzie (Bloomsbury)

-Mackenzie felt that female spirituality was seriously lacking in role models.
+Mackenzie feels that female spirituality is seriously lacking in role models.
 “The lamas who taught us were male; the Dalai Lamas (all fourteen of them) were male, the powerful lineage holders who carried the weight of the entire tradition were male, the revered Tulkus, the recognized reincarnated lamas, were male, the vast assemblies of monastics who filled the temple halls and schools of learning were male; the succession of gurus who had come to the West to inspire eager new seekers were male.”

 Cave in the Snow is Tenzin Palmo’s story.
-It is about how an Englishwoman, formerly named Diane Perry, had become an ordained Buddhist nun.
+It is about how an Englishwoman, formerly named Diane Perry, becomes an ordained Buddhist nun.
 It is the story of Palmo’s spiritual journey which takes her from her small town in England, to finding a guru in India, then making a vow to meditate in a cave high up in the Himalayas.

-Tenzin Palmo spent twelve years meditating alone in the cave, dealing with the harsh weather, wild animals, near-starvation and facing her own personal demons, all in the name of following the path to enlightenment.
+Tenzin Palmo spends twelve years meditating alone in the cave, dealing with the harsh weather, wild animals, near-starvation and facing her own personal demons, all in the name of following the path to enlightenment.

 I, for one, am a skeptic about the mysticism and seemingly supernatural powers of spiritual leaders and gurus but I find the spiritual journeys people take to be inspiring and admirable.
 It isn’t anybody who can give up their comfortable life, their family, their friends, and move to a foreign country whose language you don’t know or don’t understand to find the answers to your own question about “Who am I?” or “Why am I here?”.
 Tenzin Palmo is definitely an interesting individual.
 You will be moved by her courage, admire her perseverance, and you may even be inspired to take on your own spiritual journey. ~Ernie Hoyt